Julsgaard/Murder_Mystery_VR/README.md

 - Knife (Located in the drawer found in Jens' room): The weapon Jens used to kill Chris.
 - Pot (Located in the kitchen): By turning this pot around, a bloody handprint from Jens hand can be found.
 </details>

+## Data from our usertest
+The captured user study data in Excel format is also available in the repository.
+It is separated into three main sheets
+- Questionnaire data
+- Open Question Responses
+- Murderer guesses